etcgroup/aloe/README.md

 in "train" mode are described below. **Files in this directory may be overwritten.**

 Optional: Use the `--roc` option to generate a ROC curve for each fold of cross validation.
+You can also use the `--feature-values` flag to output "feature_values.csv", a dump of the training data after feature extraction.

 #### Output